 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients prescribed antianxiety drugs.
-These drugs are commonly given to residents experiencing anxiety and depression.
+This statistic is an indication of the percent of long-term stay residents who are administered antianxiety medication.
+These drugs are typically prescribed to patients experiencing anxiety or depression.

 Managing Depression Among Residents

-This tells you the percent of patients showing symptoms of depression.
-High rates of depression could indicate worse patient care.
+This indicates the percent of patients showing symptoms of depression.
+High rates of depression may indicate worse patient care.

 Appropriate Vaccine Usage